daniel-vainsencher/iterative_methods_rs/README.md

 ## The simplest thing and how it fails

-In simple cases, Rust iterators will do great.
+In simple cases, Rust iterators will do.
 We even have some nice little adaptors pre-made, like `enumerate` with annotates our state with its location in the stream, and `take` which stops after the given iteration number:

     for (i, state) in convert_problem_to_iterator(problem).enumerate().take(4) {
         println!("Iteration {} has state {}", i, state);
     }

 # TODO here
 * rework the fib example, can we actually output the state instead of